The manifest.json

 builders

 The list of builders used by the app.
-A builder is an abstraction to configure other IO services, such as node
+A builder is an abstraction for configuring other IO services, such as node

 , dotnet